-Master’s in communication programs with a concentration in political communication prepare individuals to create, evaluate, and curate different types of political communication, including but not limited to campaign speeches and media, political news, public policy research and writing, and advocacy for different social and political causes.
-Students of master’s programs in political communication are prepared for careers in policy development, government operations, campaigning, public affairs, and public policy.
+Most master’s in communication programs with a concentration in political communication prepare individuals to create, evaluate, and curate different types of political communication, including but not limited to campaign speeches and media, political news, public policy research and writing, and advocacy for different social and political causes.
+Some master’s in political communication programs are geared towards people who wish to become scholars in the field, and who wish to conduct research in areas such as political discourse, the science and theory of persuasion in political contexts, and the effects of political communication on political systems, community mobilization, and more.
+Depending on their chosen specialization, students of master’s programs in political communication are prepared for advanced careers in policy development, government operations, campaigning, public affairs, and public policy, as well as research and pedagogical positions at universities and research centers.

 Curriculum Details for Master’s in Communication Programs with a Specialization in Political Communication